tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dancing Boots of the Corsair

+Once per battle, the wearer of these boots may make a tremendous leap, effectively flying for one move action.
+However, the boots are extremely sensitive to magical songs, such as those sung by bards.
+The first time in a battle that anyone uses a magical song or music, the boots compel you to dance a merry jig.
+You get to make a normal save to resist (or an easy save, 6+, if you know the song is coming and can brace for it); if you fail, you’re dazed.

+**Quirk:** Can’t resist a party.

+---

 #### Dead Man’s Boots

 _Recharge 11+:_ If you’re knocked unconscious or otherwise rendered helpless or incapacitated while wearing these boots, then you get to pick a nearby enemy and make a +10 attack vs. MD against that foe (champion: +15; epic: +20).
 If you hit, that foe takes a fancy to your boots and tries to loot them from your unconscious body at the earliest possible opportunity.
 The enemy won’t take absurd risks to get the boots, but might choose to go after your boots rather than pressing the attack against the rest of the party.
 You’ll probably occupy your target for at least one round.